-Throughout the summer, we will be hosting Summer Reading Parties to promote summer learning.
-These fun-filled events complement summer programming at both Harrisonburg City and Rockingham County public schools.
+Throughout the summer, we hosted Summer Reading Parties to promote summer learning.
+These fun-filled events complement summer programming at both Harrisonburg City and Rockingham County Public Schools.
 Students play games, participate in story time, enjoy literacy-themed activites, gain access to the Massanutten Regional Library summer reading tracker and select free books to read at home during the summer vacation.
+In 2018, we collected 5756 books to distribute to children during our Summer Reading Parties.
+We are grateful to the 118 generous volunteers who helped us serve more than 1000 children.

 On February 18, 2016, we became a national grade-level reading community.
 We join communities across the country who are taking a collective, community-wide approach to addressing literacy.